Who We Are

 What We Do

 Liberty Wildlife assists the state of Arizona with rehabilitation of native species, specializing in avian, reptile, amphibian and small mammal species.
-We care for between 7000-8000 animals every year with a release rate over 50%, above the national norm.
+We care for over 10,000 animals every year with a release rate over 50%, above the national norm.

 Our goal is to release every animal that comes in to us.
 Those that cannot be rehabilitated to a quality of life are humanely euthanized.
 All others are released or if non releasable are placed in zoos, nature centers, or breeding facilities or used as educational ambassadors or foster parents for their species.